-- 12. All 4-H members are encouraged to participate in the showmanship since it is a requirement at the State 4-H show.
+- 12. All 4-H members should participate in the showmanship since it is a requirement at the State 4-H show.

-- 14. .
-Western Green horse is a horse in its first year of showing Western.
-English Green horse is a horse in its first year of showing English.
-Can cross enter if eligible for both classes.
+- 14. Western Green horse and English Green Horse is a horse in its first year of showing.
+Can cross enter if eligible.

 - 15. Western Freestyle – horses work one direction of the ring at W/J/L, then you have one minute (individually) to show off something extra about your horse (your choice, short reining pattern, figure 8, tricks, anything unusual that your horse may do that is entertaining or impressive).

 - 16. Abuse of horses during show will not be tolerated and you will be asked to leave show grounds.
 Abuse is excessive, repeated yanking of the bit; hitting the horse in the head area with anything; gouging with spurs; excessive whipping especially in anger; etc..